I’ve seen this many times. Someone reports they were told something by a Doordash care representative that seemed off.

 I feel bad for the folks that have to put up with our calls.
 And then they have to listen to drivers complain about how a delivery is “only” two or three bucks.
 That’s often a lot more money to them than it is to us, and they’re hearing us say it’s not enough?

 I don’t think most of us have any concept just how different the standard of living is.
 To a lot of them, our complaints about pay feel a lot like listening to spoiled rich kids.

 The issue here is that Doordash is trying to do support on the cheap.
-And in so doing, they are not supporting their drivers OR customers well.
+And in so doing, they are not supporting their drivers, support reps OR customers well.

-This is not an issue with the people providing the support, it’s an issue with the company.
+It’s not an issue with the support reps here.
+It’s an issue with the company.